 5. Travelmouse.co.uk – another Youtube-based webcam provider worldwide.
 It works very similarly to the previous one.

 6. Skylinewebcams.com – very good german service, providing a multitude of FullHD webcams worldwide.
 They transmit only live, without any dates back except for remarkable moments captured randomly.
 Anyway, it’s really worth attention.

-The best and unparalleled satellite imagery comes from Google and everyone agrees with it.
+The best and most unparalleled satellite imagery comes from Google and everyone agrees with it.
 Moreover, lots of users have the Chrome browser installed, where you can scout the area with the 3D layer (Pic.
 46).

 There is no point to search for better satellite images, than Google ones.
 Again, Google satellite imagery is the best worldwide.
 However, if we take a look more locally, we can find more detailed pictures, which are provided mostly by national Geoportal websites (Pic.
 47).

-Another option is the Earth View – the Google satellite imagery collection fetched from random beautiful places worldwide (Pic.
+Another option is Earth View – the Google satellite imagery collection fetched from random beautiful places worldwide (Pic.
 48).